An Application of the Theory of Viscosity Solutions to Higher Order Differential Equations: Introduction

 admits a unique classical solution $v$ that is precisely the solution to the Dirichlet problem $\Delta v=0$ in $\Omega$, $v=g$ on $\partial \Omega$. \end{theorem}

-Lastly, we also prove an existence theorem for the nonlinear eigenvalue problem associated to the $\infty$-Bilaplacian: \begin{theorem} For any $\lambda<0$ there exists some continuous $f$ with sufficient decay at infinity, such that there is a $C^{1,\alpha}(\mathbb{R}^n)$ viscosity solution to:
+Lastly, we also prove an existence theorem for an eigenvalue problem associated to the $\infty$-Bilaplacian: \begin{theorem} Let $n\geq 3$.
+For any $\lambda<0$ and for any continuous and bounded function $f$ with support on some open annulus centered at the origin, there is a viscosity solution $u$ in $C^{1,\alpha}(\mathbb{R}^n)$ for all $\alpha>0$ to: